DaisyMolving/DaisyMolving.github.io/_posts/2016-02-25-initialize-method-getters-setters.markdown

 {% endhighlight %}

 You can see how `get_title`'s purpose is simply to return the instance variable.
 Also notice how an instance variable can be passed around all methods within the class, where the methods are called upon instances.

+To change the title of an instance, or set it, we can create a setter method.
+Setting an attribute is akin to <i> writing</i> an attribute.
+Here is an example.

+{% highlight ruby %}
+class Book
+	def initialize(title, author)
+		@title = title
+		@author = author
+	end

+	def get_title
+		@title
+	end

+	def set_title=(new_title)
+		@title = new_title
+	end
+end

+book_1 = Book.new("The Algebraist", "Iain M. Banks")
+book_1.get_title #=> "The Algebraist"
+book_1.set_title("The Wasp Factory")
+book_1.get_title #=> "The Wasp Factory"
+{% endhighlight %}

+Here the set_title method is using an argument that the instance is passed to reset the instance variable.

+<strong> Attribute Readers and Writers </strong>

+We can see how getter methods are like readers and setter methods are like writers.
+It also seems that potentially writing two methods for every attribute that we want to read and write is quite long and tedious.
+Luckily Ruby has some helpful alternatives, called attribute readers and writers.
+If we want to only read attributes we use the keyword `attr_reader`, if we want to write we can use `attr_writer`and if we want to be able to do both then `attr_reader` will be the keyword to use.
+Here are some examples of how these keywords are used:

+{% highlight ruby %}
+class Book

+attr_accessor :title
+attr_reader :author
+attr_writer :year

+	def initialize(title, author, year)
+		@title = title
+		@author = author
+		@year = year
+	end

+end

+book_1 = Book.new("The Violent Bear It Awry", "Flannery O'Connor", 1959)

+book_1.title #=> "The Violent Bear It Awry" book_1.title("The Violent Bear It Away") book_1.title #=> "The Violent Bear It Away"

+book_1.author #=> "Flannery O'Connor"

+book_1.year(1960)
+{% endhighlight %}

+See how `attr_accessor` allows us to read and write the title of `book_1`, `attr_reader` allows us to only read the author of `book_1` and `attr_writer` allows us to only write the year (of publication) for `book_1` but not to view it.

+There you have it!

+P.S.
+"The Violent Bear It Away" by Flannery O'Connor is a `book_1` I would highly recommend.